drewmalin/drewmalin.github.io/_posts/2014-03-02-java-client-server.markdown

 A couple of notes about the various build options above.
 The *includeantruntime* option, if true,  will include all libraries specific and available to Ant in the build's classpath.
 This is unnecessary for this project.
 Setting *fork* to true will allow the project to run in a fresh VM, rather than being invoked from within the VM in which ant resides.

-Additionally, this particular ant setup expects a file structure where the ant script sits at the same level as two independed directories, bin and src.
+Additionally, this particular ant setup expects a file structure where the ant script sits at the same level as two independent directories, bin and src.
 Compilation of the \*.java files within the src directory will be outputted into the \*.bin directory.

 Writing the server.